malhummada/cyphorn_tunnel/README.md

 - Provides confidentiality, integrity, and authenticity in one operation.
 - Trusted in modern protocols such as TLS 1.3 and WireGuard.

+---

+## Important Note

+Cyphorn Tunnel requires that the operating system supports **TUN/TAP kernel devices**.
+It is tested on **Linux (Debian 12 / Ubuntu 22.04)**.
+Other systems (such as Windows or macOS) are not natively supported unless additional TUN/TAP drivers (e.g., Wintun) and manual integration are provided.

+---

+Cyphorn Tunnel Binary and Management Script (Proprietary)

+Trademark requires a paid, long-term license.
+Contact: cyphorntech@gmail.com

+---

 ## لماذا نفق سايفورن؟